starpeace-project/starpeace-client-website/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within the STARPEACE website, please send an e-mail to security@starpeace.io or open a [GitHub issue](https://github.com/starpeace-project/starpeace-website-client/issues).
+If you discover a security vulnerability within the STARPEACE website, please send an e-mail to security@starpeace.io or open a [GitHub issue](https://github.com/starpeace-project/starpeace-client-website/issues).
 All security vulnerabilities will be promptly addressed.

 ## Contributing

-starpeace-website-client welcomes all contributions: development, game design, translations, or play-testing; please let us know if you'd like to get involved!
+starpeace-client-website welcomes all contributions: development, game design, translations, or play-testing; please let us know if you'd like to get involved!
 Please [join Discord chatroom](https://discord.gg/TF9Bmsj) and [read the contributing guide](./CONTRIBUTING.md) to learn more.

 ## Build and Deployment